Salua-Sa/dlh-higher_level_programming/python-if_else_loops_functions/README.md

 This directory contains 13 tasks for Python- if/else, loops, functions scripts:

-0-positive_or_negative.py completes the source code in order to print a random number stored in the variable number is positive or negative.
+0-positive_or_negative.py completes the source code in order to print whether the number stored in the variable number is positive or negative.

 1-last_digit.py completes the source code in order to print the last digit of the number stored in the variable number.